nodejs/i18n/README.md

 ### CrowdIn Glossary

-We have a [CrowdIn Glossary](crowdin-glossary.json) that has some terms which are noted as shared or translateable across the project.
+We have a [CrowdIn Glossary](crowdin-glossary.json) that has some terms which are noted as shared or translatable across the project.
 If a term is missing, please add it!
 This glossary will automatically be used by CrowdIn to let translators know about each term when they come across them.

 ## About